hmcts/ccd-docker/README.md

 REPOSITORY                                                                        TAG                                        IMAGE ID            CREATED             SIZE docker.artifactory.reform.hmcts.net/auth/idam-api                                 latest                                     8c25cb589020        11 days ago         121MB
 ```
-and then see the actual registry IMAGE ID.
-You can then rerun it with proper IMAGE ID `docker pull docker.artifactory.reform.hmcts.net/auth/idam-api` to pull the image.
+and then see the actual registry REPOSITORY.
+You can then rerun it with proper REPOSITORY `docker pull docker.artifactory.reform.hmcts.net/auth/idam-api` to pull the image.

 ## LICENSE